dakre21/comp-aided-logic-design/hw_0/dakre_hw_0/README.md

 3) Change top source to structural module and testbench and rerun simulation
 4) Compare results and inspect that they are the same

-NOTE: Test benches are the same, just instantiations are differnet between the two
+NOTE: Test benches are the same, just instantiations are differnt between the two

 ## Test bench outputs: